JonathanPerkins/licw-challenge/README.md

 * 2xF2F - for making a QSO with face to face meetings at each end

 The remaining data for calculating scores is obtained from the normal QSO ADIF records.

+The program will ignore all QSO records in the ADIF file that do not contain the special LICW[] field in the QSO notes.

 ## Usage